RTPeat/GitPresentation/PITCHME.md

 - It had to be:
     - Fast
     - Simple Design
-    - Strong support for non-linear development (thousands of parallel branches)
+    - Strong support for non-linear development
     - Fully distributed
-    - Able to handle large projects like the Linux kernel efficiently in both speed and size
+    - Able to handle large projects efficiently
 @ulend

 ---